alexandersoen/fbde/README.md

 General code for "Fair Densities via Boosting the Sufficient Statistics of Exponential Families".

 ## Installation
-We configure using conda. `environment.yml` provides dependencies to run the code.
+We configure using conda `environment.yml` provides dependencies to run the code.
 Additional files need to be setup and downloaded for AIF360 datasets to work.

 ## Demo